Aging on the Run

 Like the green turtle in the Florida Keys, sardines are tied to regional identity.
 Florida does not can turtles for a global market any more, but the green likeness is still a symbol.
 Unlike Florida, they did not decimate the species completely.
 Today 20,000 people are employed in the industry as fishers or canners.
 A cannery in the city of Porto is worked entirely by women.

-I am trying to figure out what is happening on a national level in Portugal.
-Trying to read the paper Diario Noticias.
-One would never know it in sleepy Armação de Pêra, but there is a major political crisis in Portugal.
-The Prime Minister and many other people beneath him have been forced to resign due to corrupt investment in a lithium mining.
-There is concern that an opening has been created here for the right wing to take advantage of corruption within the Socialist Party.
+I am trying t to read Diario Noticias.
+There is a major political crisis in Portugal.
+The Prime Minister and many other people beneath him have been forced to resign due to corrupt investment in lithium mining.
+The right wing is poised to take advantage of corruption within the Socialist Party.
 For Portuguese people, there is a more pressing crisis in housing – not a shortage, but, the paper reports, prices are too high for 6 out of 10 people.
 Rent is subsidized.
 The 2024 budget will include both rises in both subsidies and the rent ceiling.
 The biggest concern is the passing of the 2024 budget.
-The president has disbanded parliament, but they will reconstitute it to pass the budget.
-Government stripped down to its essentials.
+The president has disbanded parliament, but they will reconstitute it to pass the budget—government stripped down to its essentials.

 November 13

-On Friday November 10 we discovered new places in our front yard.
+We discovered new places in our front yard.
 A path that follows the cliffs, where the river meets the sea.
 Closer to home, we ventured into the snack bar below our apartment, frequented by workers on their lunch breaks and tourists alike.
-We interacted with people through facial expressions, exchanging laughter at the antics of two little dogs having dinner with a gay couple, and heterosexual couples from Belgium having coffee and sweets who laughed as one man faced his phalic-shaped chocolate dessert without a fork, licking the top in a way that made a several tables of 60 something’s peel with middle school laughter.
-One woman, about 40, had on a T shirt that said Bonjour Bitches.
+We interacted with people through facial expressions, exchanging laughter at the antics of two little dogs having dinner with a gay couple, and heterosexual couples from Belgium having coffee and sweets who laughed as one man faced his phallic-shaped chocolate dessert without a fork, licking the top in a way that made several tables of 60-something’s giggle like middle schoolers.
+One woman, about 40, had on a T-shirt that said Bonjour Bitches.

 Saturday, market day. we bought fresh sardines.
-I cut off the heads and tails and took out the innards and Dave cooked them.
+I cut off the heads and tails and removed the innards and Dave cooked them.
 The first time he burned the tops because he didn’t know how hot the oven could get.
 The second time we cooked them up in the frying pan.
 They were delicious, I thought.
 Dave was not so enthusiastic.
-We removed bones as we ate.
-The ultimate slow food.
+We removed bones as we ate—the ultimate slow food.

 November 15,